Skip to main content

 Proof-of-concept

 In 2018, we published proof-of-concept that our proposed glaucoma detection technique did outperform the current standard technique.
-The findings of that study, funded by the College of Optometrists, suggest that the new technique allows detection of more subtle defects.
+The findings of that study, funded by the College of Optometrists, suggest that the new technique allows the detection of more subtle defects.

 The results also showed that they may not be as variable as those in the current standard test in people with greater visual field loss.
-This could lead to more confident and timely decisions about whether or not an individual has glaucoma, and whether or not established glaucoma is progressing.
+This could lead to more confident and timely decisions about whether or not an individual has glaucoma and whether or not established glaucoma is progressing.

 Read more about the findings in our paper: Optimising the glaucoma signal/noise ratio by mapping changes in spatial summation with area-modulated perimetric stimuli